 Some correspondents have expressed concern about the silver wire oxidizing inside the Teflon tubing.
 However, Prof. Alan J. Ardell of the Department of Materials Science and Engineering at UCLA writes, "silver doesn't oxidize at room temperature.
 The culprit is sulfur, which reacts with silver to form the tarnish that silver polish removes.
 Yes, there will be air between tubing of any kind and the wire, but to cause serious problems a fresh and ready supply of air is needed.
 Otherwise sulfidation will cease as soon as the local supply is used up.
 How much air flow is there likely to be between wire and tubing?
 Problems might arise from extra contact resistance of sulfurized silver in regions of contact with other conductors in the chain, but a thin layer of sulfide on the surface of silver wire won't cause any harm, at least to the conductivity of the wire."

-In addition, Dr. Arthur Loesch, well known audio designer and Professor Emeritus of Atmospheric Dynamics at the State University of New York, maintains that fears of silver oxide contaminating the sound are completely unfounded.
-As he puts it, "Silver oxide is still silver and it all sounds the same."
+In addition, Dr. Arthur Loesch, well known audio designer and Professor Emeritus of Atmospheric Dynamics at the State University of New York, maintains that fears of tarnish contaminating the sound are completely unfounded.
+As he puts it, "tarnish is still silver and it all sounds the same."

 Enjoy The Music!